 | Max pax capacity | 140 |

 The 737-400 is a stretched version of the -300, increasing capacity to around 150 passengers.
-It maintained the same wing and engine design but targeted higher-demand routes with more passengers, becoming a staple for many airlines in the 1980s and 1990s.
+It maintained the same wing and engine design but targeted higher-demand routes with more passengers.

 | ICAO code | B734 |